CCExtractor/website/content/docs/ideas_page_for_summer_of_code_2022.md

 own.
 In any case, make sure you run them by us before you actually submit your proposal.

-At the very least your proposal needs to
+At the very least your proposal needs to:

 - Explain what you want to do, why it is important to you (don't make up a story here — the reason can be that you need it, that you just think it's cool, that you have an itch to work on it, etc), and why it could be important or useful to us.
 - Explain how you intend to accomplish the goal, in enough detail that makes it clear that you have done your homework.
 For example, “I will modify the CCExtractor binary so that it's able to convert audio to text with perfect accuracy” is the same thing as sending your proposal to the trash.
 You need to have a plan.